tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/rewarded-interstitial-en.md

 The first argument is `CONTEXT`.
 The second argument is the `ZONE_ID` which you can get from your panel.
-The third argument `OPTIONS` is of type `irancell.irAdRequestOptions`.
+The third argument `OPTIONS` is of type `YelloadwiseAdRequestOptions`.
 You can configure your ad request with this argument.
-The fourth argument is `irancell.irAdRequestListener`.
+The fourth argument is `YelloadwiseAdRequestListener`.

-The details of `irancell.irAdRequestListener` methods are shown in the table below:
+The details of `YelloadwiseAdRequestListener` methods are shown in the table below:

 | Functionality | Method |
 | - | - |